One of the many hallmarks of Queen Elizabeth II’s reign has been the vast collection of extravagant tiaras she’s worn over her 69 years on the throne.

 According to the House of Garrard, the 96 rubies in the tiara have a symbolic meaning as in Burmese culture, the stones are said to protect against evil and illnesses.

-Given the supposed meaning, the queen made headlines last year when she wore the tiara during a state dinner with President Trump at Buckingham Palace.
+Given the supposed meaning, the queen made headlines last year when she wore the tiara during a state dinner with then-President Trump at Buckingham Palace.

 Greville Emerald Kokoshnik Tiara